 AMATS began organizing Bike-N-Brainstorm rides as an alternative way to get feedback on on-road bike improvements in the Akron area.
 Traditionally, AMATS has mainly funded off-road multi-purpose trails, but, with the 2012 Bike Plan, has shifted to promoting and funding on-road biking as well.
 This will help create a system of bike infrastructure which will encourage biking for transportation as well as recreation.
 A Bike-N-Brainstorm consists of a bike ride along a key corridor or area to experience what it is like to bike there, followed by a brainstorming session to discuss needs and potential improvements to encourage biking and improve safety.
 It is essentially an active public meeting.

-So far AMATS has held four Bike-N-Brainstorm events.
+So far AMATS has held five Bike-N-Brainstorm events.
 The first was in May 2012 with the City of Akron and looked at the West Market Street Corridor.
 The second was also with the City of Akron and explored the area around Downtown and the University of Akron.
 The third event took place in Kent and although it was a cold, snowy day, more than 60 people came out to participate.
-AMATS is currently partnering with more communities for 2013.
+AMATS is currently partnering with more communities for 2014.

 Barberton Bike-N-Brainstorm Re-Cap